 2 day – 1 night itinerary for hiking Havasu Falls – Top Things to do in Havasu:

-Wake up early and start your hike before 6AM, to get to the village around 9AM when the tourism office opens.
+DAY 1: Hiking Havasupai Falls from Hualapai Hilltop to Beaver FallsPark at the Hualapai Hilltop and start your hike before 6AM, to get to the village around 9AM when the tourism office opens.
 This way you can register and get your camping permit without having to wait.
-Walk to the campground and set your tent at the beginning of the campground.
+Bring your ID and credit card with you as you need them to check in at the Havasupai Tourist Office.
+Walk to the campground and set up your tent at the beginning of the campground.